Wodan58/Moy/doc/MOYimplJOY.md

 The big advantage of not using recursion is in the size of data structures that can be handled.
 A program that builds a list of integers looks like this:

-    echo '1 100000 from-to-list.' | ./joy.exe
+    echo '1 100000 from-to-list.' | build/joy.exe

 This program fails in `joy0`, the original version.
-It also fails in `Joy`.
+It also fails in `Joy` and `joy1`.
 The reason is stack overflow.
-The original has a recursive garbage collector that causes the stack overflow. `Joy` has Cheney's algorithm implemented, that is not recursive but still fails because from-to-list makes use of `linrec` and `linrec` recurses.
+The original has a recursive garbage collector that causes the stack overflow. `Joy` has Cheney's algorithm implemented, that is not recursive but still fails because `from-to-list` makes use of `linrec` and `linrec` recurses.

 This implementation does not use recursion and so succeeds where other implementations fail.
 There is also a downside: function calling is slower.